How Cash-Out Refinancing Works in Singapore (2026 Guide) | Nexus

 MWL = (75% × valuation) − outstanding loan − (CPF principal + accrued interest used)

-The two deductions after the LTV cap — outstanding loan and CPF used — are where most borrowers' expectations diverge from reality.
-A property worth S$2M does not yield S$1.5M of cash; it yields S$1.5M minus your existing loan minus every CPF dollar you spent on it.
+The two deductions after the LTV cap, your outstanding loan and the CPF you used, are where most borrowers get a shock.
+A property worth S$2M does not hand you S$1.5M in cash.
+It hands you S$1.5M minus your existing loan minus every CPF dollar you put into it.

 The CPF Deduction Trap

-MAS rules require the CPF Ordinary Account amount used on the property — principal plus accrued interest — to be subtracted from the maximum loan available.
-CPF funds are designated retirement savings; the government restricts their conversion back into liquid cash through property financing.
+MAS rules require the CPF Ordinary Account amount used on the property, meaning principal plus accrued interest, to be subtracted from the maximum loan available.
+CPF is retirement savings, and the government limits how much of it you can convert back into liquid cash through property financing.

-This is the trap.
-A property heavily funded by CPF yields far less cash-out headroom than one funded by cash, even at the same valuation.
-And because CPF accrued interest compounds at 2.5% per annum monthly, the deduction grows over time — the longer you have held the property using CPF, the smaller your cash-out room becomes.
-Our CPF accrued interest guide covers the compounding math; the same accrued figure that hits you on sale also caps your cash-out today.
+This is where people get caught.
+A property heavily funded by CPF gives you far less cash-out headroom than one funded by cash, even at the same valuation.
+CPF accrued interest also compounds at 2.5% per annum monthly, so the deduction keeps growing.
+The longer you have held the property using CPF, the smaller your cash-out room becomes.
+Our CPF accrued interest guide covers the compounding math.
+The same accrued figure that hits you on sale also caps your cash-out today.

 "Two identical S$2M condos with identical S$600K outstanding loans can yield wildly different cash-out amounts.
 The one funded with cash gives you S$900K; the one funded with S$400K of CPF gives you S$500K.
 CPF usage is the silent variable."